 Bells Bend Camping

 The primitive campground in Bells Bend Park features 10 campsites with camping platforms and fire rings as well as a central fire ring with picnic tables in the middle of the campground.
 Water and restrooms are available at the nearby outdoor center.
-Camping is open only to groups (no individuals) at this time.
+Camping is open only to groups and individuals at this time.
 It is a great location for those who want to experience a night of camping without much of a driving time since it is located in the county.
 The cost for groups in county is $50.00 for the entire campground.
-For individuals or families wishing to camp, free supervised camping nights are available most months featuring night hikes, fishing, and other activities with the park’s outdoor specialist.
+For individuals or families wishing to camp.

 Bells Bend Camping Fees